iankhor/toy-robot-ts/README.md

 ## Notes

-1. Chosen to use a create a react app bootstrapped by create-react-app, [CRA](https://github.com/facebook/create-react-app), to provide an interface for user input
+1. Chosen to create a react app bootstrapped by create-react-app, [CRA](https://github.com/facebook/create-react-app), to provide an interface for user input
 2. There is a button to prefill an example command sequence (to simulate test data to exercise the application)
 3. Simple input validation was implemented to cater for most cases of errorneous user input